CumulusNetworks/docs/content/cumulus-netq-41/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ## Configure Latency and Congestion Thresholds

+{{%notice note%}}

+WJH latency and congestion threshold configuration is supported on NVIDIA Spectrum 2 switches and above.

+{{%/notice%}}

 WJH latency and congestion metrics depend on threshold settings to trigger the events.
 WJH measures packet latency as the time spent inside a single system (switch).
 WJH measures congestion as a percentage of buffer occupancy on the switch.
-When specified, WJH triggers events when they cross high and/or low thresholds.
+When specified, WJH triggers events when measured values cross high thresholds and events are suppressed when values are below low thresholds.

 To configure these thresholds, run: